aragon/sdk/README.md

 const context: Context = new Context(contextParams);
 ```

-Next thing you'll want to do is set up the general purpose client so you can
+Next thing you'll want to do is set up the general purpose `Client` so you can
-call on the SDK functions.
+call on the general purpose SDK functions.
+These are things like `getDaos`,
+`getDaoBalances`, etc. This client is used to interact with any DAO on the
+network you're connected to.
 This client is used to interact with any DAO on the
 network you're connected to.

 ```typescript